capetrel/AddUserCsv-master/README.md

 # AddUserCsv-master

-I Don't know why, there is missing the "uploads" directory in th commit.
+I Don't know why, there is missing the "uploads" directory.

 Plugins for the cms Cumulusclips